-- 13.1 (a) With the exception of the Policy & Resources Committee and the Staff Sub Committee, every Committee and Sub-Committee shall at its first meeting after the Annual Meeting, before proceeding to any other business, elect a Chairperson and Vice-Chairperson who shall hold office until the next Annual Meeting of the Council. - (b) If at any Committee or Sub-Committee meeting neither the Chairperson nor the Vice-Chairperson can be present, the Committee should, as its first item of business, elect a Chairperson. - (c) The Leader of the Council, or the Deputy Leader in their absence, shall preside over the meeting until a Chairperson is elected. - 13.2 Every year, not later than the meeting at which the budget is set, the Council shall review the Pay and Conditions of Service of existing employees (see Standing Order 13). - 13.3 After the first business has been completed, the order of business, unless the Council otherwise decides on the ground of urgency, shall be as follows: - (a) To receive apologies for absence; - (b) To receive any declarations of interest; - (c) To note any relevant dispensations - (d) To read and consider the minutes; provided a copy has been circulated to each Member no later than the day of issue of the summons to attend the meeting, the minutes may be taken as read; - (f) After consideration, to approve the signing of the minutes as a correct record by the person presiding;
+- 13.1 (a) With the exception of the Policy & Resources Committee and the Staff Sub Committee, every Committee and Sub-Committee shall at its first meeting after the Annual Meeting, before proceeding to any other business, elect a Chairperson and Vice-Chairperson who shall hold office until the next Annual Meeting of the Council. - (b) If at any Committee or Sub-Committee meeting neither the Chairperson nor the Vice-Chairperson can be present, the Committee should, as its first item of business, elect a Chairperson. - 13.2 Every year, not later than the meeting at which the budget is set, the Council shall review the Pay and Conditions of Service of existing employees

-- (g) To answer questions and /or receive petitions from members of the public; - (g) To answer questions and /or receive petitions from Members; - (h) To deal with business expressly required by statute to be done; - (i) To receive such communications as the person presiding may wish to lay before the Council, e.g. a petition; - (j) To receive and consider reports, and minutes of Committees; - (k) To receive and consider reports from Officers of the Council; - (I) Any other business specified in the summons (except as provided in Standing Order 17). - 13.4 A motion to vary the order of business on the ground of urgency may be proposed by the Chairperson or by any Member and if seconded shall be put to the vote.
+- 13.3 After the first business has been completed, the order of business, unless the Council otherwise decides on the ground of urgency, shall be as follows: - (a) To receive apologies for absence; - (b) To receive any declarations of interest; - (c) To note any relevant dispensations - (d) To read and consider the minutes; provided a copy has been circulated to each Member no later than the day of issue of the summons to attend the meeting, the minutes may be taken as read; - (f) After consideration, to approve the signing of the minutes as a correct record by the person presiding; - (g) To answer questions and /or receive petitions from members of the public; - (g) To answer questions and /or receive petitions from Members; - (h) To deal with business expressly required by statute to be done; - (i) To receive such communications as the person presiding may wish to lay before the Council, e.g. a petition; - (j) To receive and consider reports, and minutes of Committees; - (k) To receive and consider reports from Officers of the Council; - (I) Any other business specified in the summons (except as provided in Standing Order 17). - 13.4 A motion to vary the order of business on the ground of urgency may be proposed by the Chairperson or by any Member and if seconded shall be put to the vote.